stucchio/Homepage/content/dont_use_bandits.md

 I should also mention that there are (in principle) stochastic bandit algorithms which can solve every issue presented here.
 However, if you know about such methods, it's probably because you developed them yourself - I don't know of any published material on this.
 If you did cook up your own bandits which violate the assumptions above, stop reading this post now.

 **Note:** After writing the above, Noel Welsh pointed out a paper [Online Learning under Delayed Feedback](http://jmlr.org/proceedings/papers/v28/joulani13.pdf) which deals with one of these problems.
-I also know how to do it for Bayesian bandits, and will eventually try to write that up.
+I also know how to do it for Bayesian bandits, and [wrote it up a year after writing this post](https://www.chrisstucchio.com/blog/2016/delayed_reactions.html).

 # Saturday is not Tuesday